 I received my Ph.D. in Social and Personality Psychology at the University of Wisconsin-Madison.
 Following that, I was a postdoctoral scholar at the University of Chicago, and I am currently a postdoctoral scholar at Stanford University.
 I also maintain an affiliation as a researcher at the Wisconsin Center for Education Research.

 A little about my research interests: my research utilizes laboratory and large-scale field experimental studies, as well as longitudinal designs, to better understand the factors which shape motivation and performance.
-I am particularly interested in how interpersonal relationships and feelings of social belonging (or rejection) influence motivation.
-I have conducted several randomized field trials in educational settings, which utilized interventions that were designed to promote a positive sense of academic belonging for elementary, middle school, and high school, and college students.
+I am particularly interested in how interpersonal relationships, social identity threat, and feelings of social belonging (or rejection) influence motivation.
+I have conducted several randomized field trials in educational settings, which utilized interventions that were designed to promote a positive sense of identity safety and academic belonging for elementary, middle school, and high school, and college students.
 A major focus of this research has been harnessing psychological insights to increase equity in educational outcomes between students from more advantaged and disadvantaged backgrounds.